 When applying for life insurance, supply as many details about your personal profile as possible, particularly about your health, occupation, hobbies, smoking status, and family health history.
 The more accurate the information you provide, the more reliable the premium quote you’ll receive.

-If you have any health conditions or activities that might affect your premium, submit an application with one of the best life insurance companies we recommended who can accommodate specific risk factors you have.
+If you have any health conditions or activities that might affect your premium, submit an application with one of the best life insurance companies we recommend that can accommodate specific risk factors you have.
 Some insurance companies are known to specialize in special situations.
 For example, some insurers offer tailored life insurance policies for those over 50.

 Whether you apply for term or whole life, the process starts by getting a quote.
 From there, you’ll likely need to fill out a more detailed application with the insurance company that will be providing your policy.
 They may or may not require you to submit to a medical exam.

 Once you’ve chosen a life insurance policy, the insurance company will request the first premium installment upfront.
 By making a payment, your policy goes into effect as of the date of application, subject, of course, to the insurer’s approval.

 Life insurance is an incredibly flexible financial service.
 You can choose how much coverage you need or want, how long you want to keep it for (in the case of the term), and even have a bit of control over the premium you’ll pay in a few cases, such as for policies that allow for flexible premiums.

 We strongly recommend — as do some financial advisors — that you go with a term life insurance policy.
 It’s not just that it’s less expensive, but that frees your cash flow for other purposes, like investing it yourself or securing a new home.